Surah Al-An’am Explanation

 will surely be among those who go astray,

 78. When he saw the sun rising in splendor, he said: This is my Lord; this is the greatest.”
 But when the sun set, he said: ‘O my people!
 I am indeed free from your giving partners to Allah.

 79. “For me, l have set my face firmly and truly towards Him who created the heavens and the earth, and never shall I give partners to Allah.

-This is evidently an allusion to Hazrat Ibrahim’s gradual grasp of truth and spiritual enlightenment, symbolised by his progress from an àdoration of celestial bodies -star, moon and sun to a full realization of Allah’s All- Embracing Existence.
-He was, however, not guilty of shirk when seeing these heavenly objects, he said: “This my Lord, because in his search of reality, a Seeker has to pass through several stages.
+This is evidently an allusion to Hazrat Ibrahim’s gradual grasp of truth and spiritual enlightenment, symbolized by his progress from an àdoration of celestial bodies -star, moon, and sun to a full realization of Allah’s All-Embracing Existence.
+He was, however, not guilty of Shirk when seeing these heavenly objects, he said: “This my Lord because in his search of reality, a Seeker has to pass through several stages.
 It is only when he gets a negative answer at any of these stages that he proceeds further in his research.
 It should, also not be supposed that he literally worshipped the heavenly bodies which rise and set according to the laws of Allah.
 Their worship is futile because they are not supreme powers.

-The argument of Hazrat Ibrabim was against polytheism and superstitious Beliefs of his people to make them understand that these objects could never be things to be worshipped.
-When Hazrat lbrahim saw these phenomena of nature, he reflected upon them and came to know the reality.
-His opponents, on the other hand, saw the signs of Allah everyday, yet did not realize anything inspite of looking at them.
+The argument of Hazrat Ibrahim was against polytheism and superstitious Beliefs of his people to make them understand that these objects could never be things to be worshipped.
+When Hazrat Ibrahim saw these phenomena of nature, he reflected upon them and came to know the reality.
+His opponents, on the other hand, saw the signs of Allah every day, yet did not realize anything in spite of looking at them.